 Opening a project that has already been processed automatically loads the processed solution.
 The FWD, REV and CMB files contain all the information computed for each GPS epoch by the software.
 Writing these files to disk allows you to load the solution from another project.
-For example, you can load a CMB file produced by the baseline combination in GrafNav Batch this way.
 To load a solution from another project, follow the steps in the shaded box.